 - You may have seen others self-injure to release their feelings, and have mimicked them.

 - People who self-injure often say that they feel depressed, isolated, alienated, isolated, or frustrated before they self-injure.
 This can cause an uncomfortable level of anxiety and torment, which they feel they must escape.
-Self-injury will lessen these feelings temporarily.
+Self-harm will lessen these feelings temporarily.

 - Coping Mechanism - A coping mechanism is a method of coping people use to help them get through difficult times.
-Self-injury is an extreme method that provides a sense of relief- as you know by lessening physical or psychological feelings.
+Self-harm is an extreme method that provides a sense of relief- as you know by lessening physical or psychological feelings.
 The physical damage and pain cause the body to employ its own coping methods to deal with them.
-Self-injury is a negative coping mechanism because it causes people further harm and puts them in dangerous or uncomfortable situations.
+Self-harm is a negative coping mechanism because it causes people further harm and puts them in dangerous or uncomfortable situations.

 Stopping, Inducing, or Preventing Dissociation - Dissociation is “a psychological state in which the individual experiences an alteration in consciousness, memory, and sometimes identity.”
 People who experience it may feel detached from their bodies, a floating sensation, or a sense that they are separated from their bodies, watching themselves.
 Everybody has experienced mild dissociation – for example tuning out when someone is talking to you.
 But some people use dissociation as a coping mechanism.
 The dissociative states they may experience sometimes become overwhelming because of how long they last or their intensity.
-Self-injury is way to reduce, induce, prevent, or stop a dissociative state.
+Self-harm is way to reduce, induce, prevent, or stop a dissociative state.

 While people self-injure dissociation block or reduce the feelings of physical pain.
 This can be very dangerous at times because people lose awareness of how much damage they’re inflicting on their bodies.
 They may hurt themselves more severely than they originally planned.

 After self-injuring the level of dissociation decreases.
 You may return to a level of normal consciousness so that you might treat your injuries.
-Self-injury helps you temporarily cope, tolerate, or reduce overwhelming emotions and control your level of dissociation.
+Self-harm helps you temporarily cope, tolerate, or reduce overwhelming emotions and control your level of dissociation.

 Euphoric Feelings - When people self-injure they, of course, are hurting their bodies.
 The body responds to the injuries by working to minimize pain and damage and to heal the wound quickly.
 The brain releases substances called endorphins (has similar effects to morphine) that work as pain-killers when you hurt yourself.
 Endorphins can also cause a pleasant physical sensation and can become addictive.
 Some people self-injure to produce feelings of euphoria.